IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 ## {ComponentTitle} Setup

-Let's start by creating our `{ComponentTitle}` and binding it to our data.
+Let's start by creating our `{ComponentName}` and binding it to our data.
 We will also enable both filtering and sorting for the columns.

 ```html
 <{ComponentSelector} #grid id="grid" [data]="data" [autoGenerate]="false" width="100%" height="560px" columnWidth="200px" [allowFiltering]="true">